aeriaframework/docs/guide/getting-started.md

 :::

-## Calling endpoints from the frontend
+## Retrieving data from the frontend

 There should be a point in the development of the application that it will be needed to request an endpoint and get back the response.
 You shouldn't use `fetch()` or any other HTTP client for this (except when really needed).
 Instead, use [Aeria SDK](/aeria-sdk/) to interact with the backend with 1:1 typing and authentication handling.